← Back

 Mission

-Mafaalani’s theatre reminds to find sight back of who we are.
+Mafaalani’s theatre reminds sight back of who we are.
 The truly important things in life need to adjust to an overwhelming mass of information and the drastic changes taking place quicker than ever yet before in history.
-Ola Mafaalani’s work wants to stop the clock for an hour or two, to address one of the most fundamental questions that confronts us in life: what are you doing on this planet today, and what will you have changed when you leave this mortal coil.
-Theatre to provide trust.
-Confirming our audience is proof against change and uncertainty of life.
+Ola Mafaalani’s work wants to stop the clock for an hour or two, to address one of the most fundamental questions that confronts us in life: what are you doing on this planet today, and what impact did your life have had when you leave this mortal coil.
+For the duration of the performance, theatre provides trust.
+Confirms our audience’s purpose and gives proof that change IS life and that growth is its own reward.
+Infuses uncertainty with loving curiosity.
+Curiosity for unforeseen possibilities people encompass.

 Social Engineering

-The story of one single person is the story of mankind.
+The story of one single person is the story of mankind

 Selections and prizes